 At the end of July, the striking of gold in Fox near Fairbanks by Felix Predro is celebrated with the Golden Days Parade and many local dance, music, dinning and show events.
 You can even buy a warrant to have your travel companion, friend, spouse or kid imprisoned.
 You can get imprisoned yourself by not wearing the Golden Days button or stocking holder of the respective year.
 This events attracts people from everywhere between the Alaska and Brooks Range as well as tourists.
 Dress code options: Founders’ years attire, kuspuks or casual.

 When you happen to visit Fairbanks in the week of the Golden Days celebrations you should attend the Golden Day parade.
 There you will see traditional Alaskan fashion, Pioneer time clothing and sometimes even a rocket.
 Another great thing for dancers are the Old Times Dance events taking place that week.
 Even if you aren’t a dancer, just the costumes are worth seeing.
 Some people seem to just live for these parties with full attire bought for the early 1900s in the style of late 1890s fashion.
 Back in the times, it took about 2 to 3 years until the trends from the East Coast finally arrived in Alaska.

 Other people like me go there for the dancing.
-Thus, they make the costumes themselves or have a hand-me down from the former crowd.
+They make the costumes themselves or have a hand-me down from the former crowd.
 Below some historic Gold Rush outfit inspirations from the Last Frontier in the early 1900s.

 See the July lookbook.